minoseigenheer/STM32_CAN_gateway/STM32CubeIDE NMEA2000 battery example/README.md

     > Navigate to “Project Manager” > “Advanced Settings” find MX_CAN#_Init”
     > and enable “Do Not Generate Function Call”.
   - By default, the peripheral MSP initialization function HAL_CAN_MspInit (in stm32xxx_hal_msp.c) is automatically called and takes care of the configuration of the CAN_RX/TX GPIOs, enabling of the peripheral clock and enabling of the CAN interrupts
-  - Check the following link for NMEA2000 examples. https://github.com/ttlappalainen/NMEA2000/tree/master/Examples
+  - Check the following link for more NMEA2000 examples. https://github.com/ttlappalainen/NMEA2000/tree/master/Examples

 ---
 Thanks for the great NMEA2000 CAN lib example Teensyx by ttlappalainen.